 A Dead Man's Hand, also known as "aces and eights", is a poker hand containing two black aces and two black eights.
 It was supposedly the hand drawn by Wild Bill Hickok before his death, although this is unsubstantiated.
 (No-one knows what his fifth card was; there are various conflicting claims as to what it was, and some believe he discarded it to draw another, but was shot before he could make the new draw.)
 This hand is now considered unlucky, despite being better than over 95% of five-card hands.
 It is the lowest/weakest hand in poker to have a name.
 In modern fiction, this particular hand is often used as a type of Portent of Doom, often signifying that the character who drew it is soon to die.
 Particularly likely to be found in The Western.
 For cards that are literally deadly, see Death Dealer.
-Subtrope of Portent of Doom.
+Subtrope of Portent of Doom and Playing Card Motifs.
 If you're looking for the book in the Wild Cards series, it's here.
 Not to be confused with the Old West tabletop RPG, Aces & Eights.

 open/close all folders

 - In the prologue of Batman RIP, Batman speaks to The Joker in Arkham Asylum.
 The Joker taunts Batman with his upcoming destruction while dealing out a dead man's hand.
 This doubles as a Stealth Pun; the eighth letter of the alphabet is H; the manner the Joker dealt the cards spelled out "HAHA".